ieb/N2KEngine/README.md

 * [x] Consider swapping NTC4 for a oil pressure sensor if it can be accommodated.
 * [x] Power from Engine supply since oil pressure sensors use > 10mA typically.
 This means fuel levels and temperature will only be available with engine controls turned on.
 * [x] Check voltage calibration, some doubt over digtal multi meter accuracy used previously - verified against a ADS1115 to be accurate
+* [x] Add firmware version, shows on the help, press h when connected over serial.
 * [ ] Install onboard

 # Could do... but probably will not